Karuna Sukka: Career

 Karuna’s drawings, etchings and woodcuts are autobiographical anecdotes, which conglomerate sharing and bearing the space within the considerably tight compositions.
 The worked out vast figurative portions appears to be seizing a delusive feeling as the artist depicts the emotional attachments to materialistic world and contradictions with social realities.

-At times, the figures conceived as metaphors for nature, culture or life oscillating within the peripheries of real and fantastic realms.
-Her style includes an interplay of visual narrative and skillful renderings that are adroitly transposed on printable surfaces.
-The burly lines and the flamboyant hues surge onto the print area and the inadvertent textures produce energies reflecting tremendous qualities of the artistic temperament.
-Eventually, the repressed ideas of the ‘unconscious mind’ are reverberated and rejuvenated with the use of affluent personal visual language as she makes a humble exertion in carving and devising her creative impulses and stimulating the viewer's frame of mind.
+At times, the figures are conceived as metaphors for nature, culture, or life, oscillating between the peripheries of real and fantastic realms.
+Her style features an interplay of visual narrative and skillful renderings, adroitly transposed onto printable surfaces.
+In this way, the burly lines and flamboyant hues surge onto the print area, and the inadvertent textures produce energies that reflect qualities of the artistic temperament.